sso66/eagletonlabs-browserify-node-js/src/http_https/README.md

 > However, the `http` and `https` modules work well for some basics web services and are
 > super simple to implement.

-> Here it covers enought HTTP basics to give you a good start on implementing your own
+> Here it covers enough HTTP basics to give you a good start on implementing your own
 > services.
 You also got a chance to seed how to use the `url` and `querystring` modules
 > to parse URLs and query strings into object and back.